Migrating Monolith to Microservice Architecture – the Path

 Migrate to Macroservices

 Now we are ready to start breaking down the monolith into Macroservices.
 Macroservices?..
 Aren’t we migrating to Microservices?
-Well, yes, but the first step to Microservices is to have services.
-Leaping from Monolith to Microservices at once is quite complicated, especially considering that we are working with a live application that is running in production.
+Well, yes, but the first step to microservices is to have services.
+Leaping from monolith to microservices at once is quite complicated, especially considering that we are working with a live application that is running in production.

 Draw boundaries

-Once we have all components flat, we can draw domain boundaries and identify dependencies between domains.
-In other words, we group components based on their business domain role, then we identify how the groups depend on each other.
 The goal now is to have coarse-grained groups.
-Speaking in DDD terms, a component group may correspond to a sub-domain, bounded context or even a group of aggregates.
-If we go with more fine-grained groups we risk to be overwhelmed by the amount of services and exponentially growing dependencies between them.
-We haven’t done anything yet to prepare team(s) and infrastructure to support large amount of independently deployed services.
-For example, we have five groups of components defined for our monolith: travel, marketing, supplychain, warehouse and accounting.
-All groups are cohesive, coarse-grained and roughly of the same size.
-We have identified dependencies between all the groups as shown in the picture below.
-Good news, we do not have cyclical dependencies between component groups, otherwise we will not be able to migrate gradually, one service at a time.
+Speaking in DDD terms, a component group may correspond to a sub-domain, bounded context, or even a group of aggregates.
+If we go with more fine-grained groups, we risk being overwhelmed by the amount of services and exponentially growing dependencies between them.
+We haven’t done anything yet to prepare team(s) and infrastructure to support a large amount of independently deployed services.

 Boundaries and dependencies.

-Hopefully you can guess what becomes our Macroservices now.
+Hopefully, you can guess what becomes our Macroservices now.
 And you are right, each group of components we identified becomes a separate Macroservice!

 Create remote User Interface

-2. When factoring out services, the Proxy can be gradually switching to use services instead of in-process code.
+2. When factoring out services, the proxy can be gradually switching to use services instead of in-process code.

 User Interface and Proxy